People have been doing money ritual before social media - Daddy Freeze

 - Freeze added that he didn't do money ritual as he revealed how he makes his money while stressing that the troll was only envious of his lifestyle

-Nigerian On-Air Personality, Daddy Freeze, has responded to a follower who called him out on social media for flaunting an expensive gift.
+Nigerian controversial On-Air Personality (OAP), Daddy Freeze, has responded to a follower who called him out on social media for flaunting an expensive gift.

 The follower claimed sharing photos of expensive gifts on social media was the reason for the rise in the rate of money ritual.

-Freeze, who shared a picture of a wristwatch worth £20k on his wrist, said it was a gift.
+Freeze, who shared a picture of a wristwatch worth N11.1 million (£20k) on his wrist, said it was a gift.

 I will do everything: Portable brags after community implored him to help them with development, shares video

-The On-Air personality, who is the brain behind the Free The Sheeple movement, stressed that people have been doing money rituals before the coming of social media.
+The OAP, who is the brain behind the Free The Sheeple movement, stressed that people have been doing money rituals before the coming of social media.

 He wrote on his page: